 - Figueira da Horta with its former grogue (sugar cane schnapps) factory

 - Ribeira Dom Joao with its cheese factory and beach

 - Cascabulho (close to the dunes natural park)

 - Arrival in Vila do Maio

-I hope some of these, admittedly very personal, highlights of my visit to Maio island, Cape Verde could convince you to include the beautiful island in your travel plans.
+I hope that some of these, admittedly very personal highlights of my visit to Maio, Cape Verde, could convince you to include this beautiful island in your travel plans.

 The stunning red dress of the very first photo is by the talented Osvaldina, designer at Morena Couture.

-Have you been in Ilha do Maio, Cape Verde?
+Have you ever been in Maio, Cape Verde?
 Did you enjoy it?
 I would love to hear about the things you loved (or loved less) in the comment form.

 Map: Attractions of Maio, Cape Verde

-Disclaimer: I have been a guest of 7Sois7Luas Festival.
+Disclaimer: I have been a guest of the 7Sois7Luas Festival.
 All my opinions are, as always, my own.
-This posts contains affiliate links.
+This post contains affiliate links.
 In case you purchase one of the items, I’ll receive a small commission.
 The price remains the same for you.